 Chelsea are currently one of the biggest and richest clubs in the world, and have spent most of their history in the top flight of English football.
 They have been English Champions four times, FA Cup Winners six times and League Cup winners four times.
-They have also won the European Cup Winners Cup on two occasions and the Champions League in 2012.
+They have also won the European Cup Winners Cup on two occasions and the Champions League in 2012 and 2021.

 Founded in 1905, Chelsea always had a reputation for being entertainers, but such was their lack of success they were a music hall joke.
 That was all to change with the arrival of Ted Drake in 1952.
 He modernised and revamped the club, and they lifted their first League Championship in 1954-55.